Therapy For Young Adults and Correcting The Enmeshed Parenting Style

 Much has been said about our young adults today.
 They have been called lazy, entitled, having difficulties making the transition from home to real life.
-Their is also a sense of many of them having an over inflated ego.
+There is also a sense of many of them having an overinflated ego.
 They may believe that things should be handed to them just like their parents did for them.

 Therapy for young adults and how to start heading in the right direction.
 The following are a few areas where we may need to think about correcting our parenting styles:

-Is therapy a good idea for you child and/or yourself?
-Let’s look at what mental health therapy and family counseling has to offer.
+Is therapy a good idea for your child and/or yourself?
+Let’s look at what mental health therapy and family counseling have to offer.
 Much can be learned if you come into therapy.
 Structural family therapy seeks to strategically assist in shifting the power back to the parent from the young adult.
 It also allows for the education and aid of implementing new ways to approach the family dynamics.
 It can help parents go deeper and explore their resistance to being able to hold the space or hold their ground.
-Working with the young adult is very beneficial as well.
+Working with young adults is very beneficial as well.
 Here the young adult can learn strategies to gain the emotional intelligence they may be lacking.
 It’s important that all members be part of therapy.
-It’s a great way to get balance and understanding on how to create the environment of stability, responsibility and balance.
+It’s a great way to get balance and understanding on how to create an environment of stability, responsibility, and balance.

 Give us a call today at High Expectations Counseling and Coaching.
 We have a talented staff of licensed mental health counselors waiting to assist you.
 Call us at 407-967-1327 and get started.
 It’s never too late.